gardener/gardener/docs/usage/apiserver-sni-injection.md

 kubectl label namespace my-namespace apiserver-proxy.networking.gardener.cloud/inject=disable
 ```

-> NOTE: Please be aware that it's not possible to disable injection on namespace level and enable it for individual pods in it.
+> **Note:** Please be aware that it's not possible to disable injection on a namespace level and enable it for individual pods in it.

-### Opt-out of pod injection for the entire cluster
+### Opt-Out of Pod Injection for the Entire Cluster

 If the injection is causing problems for different workloads and ignoring individual pods or namespaces is not possible, then the feature could be disabled for the entire cluster with the `alpha.featuregates.shoot.gardener.cloud/apiserver-sni-pod-injector` annotation with value `disable` on the `Shoot` resource itself: